-- Students should have a solid understanding of the rules governing the admission of evidence in courts of law, and should be especially well-versed in the Federal Rules of Evidence. - Students should be proficient in recognizing common evidentiary issues and identifying the rule of evidence most pertinent to resolving the issue. - Students should understand the rules governing the admission and exclusion of hearsay testimony, and the tension between the Confrontation Clause and the admission of out-ofcourt statements. - Students should be adept at making objections, and arguing for and against, the admission of evidence based on the applicable rule of evidence.
+- Students should have a solid understanding of the rules governing the admission of evidence in courts of law, and should be especially well-versed in the Federal Rules of Evidence. - Students should be proficient in recognizing common evidentiary issues and identifying the rule of evidence most pertinent to resolving the issue. - Students should understand the rules governing the admission and exclusion of hearsay testimony, and the application of the 6th Amendment's Confrontation Clause to the admission of out-of-court statements in criminal cases. - Students should be adept at making objections, and arguing for, and against, the admission of evidence based on the applicable rule of evidence.
 Students should also be able to recognize those circumstances where strategic considerations might counsel against making an objection even when there is a valid basis for the objection. - Students should know how to lay the foundation for the admission of various types of testimony and exhibits, including business records, tangible evidence, photographs, audio and video recordings, digital data, and forensic evidence.
-Similarly, students should know how and under what circumstances a witness' testimony can be impeached, rehabilitated, or refreshed. - Students should know how to make a record for purposes of appeal, including when and how to make a proffer of evidence.
+Similarly, students should know how and under what cirumstances a witness' testimony can be impeached, rehabilitated, or refreshed. - Students should know how to make a record for purposes of appeal, including when and how to make a proffer of evidence.